National leader Judith Collins on political poll, roading project in Palmerston North

 "National wants to see freight trucks rumbling along fit for purpose highways on route to the North Island's ports, not rattling past primary schools on streets that they shouldn't be."

-Collins said they fast tracking through getting cosents and consultations.
+Collins said they fast tracking through getting consents and consultations.

 Next week she will be making an announcement for Otaki and the following week and announcement for Wellington.